 Understanding your horse's body language and shaping your own body language will help you communicate with your horse and create a closer bond.
 This has to be done with consistency, however.
 Something like 'join up' or other behaviors you have taught won't be permanent if your horse never knows what to expect next from you.
 Learn to understand what your horse is thinking by observing its facial expressions (yes, horses do have them), ears, tail and posture.Continue to 5 of 8 below.

 05 of 08

 Allogrooming is a common behavior seen in horses.
 Allogrooming is when two horses nibble along each other's crest and back, mutually 'grooming' and scratching each other (humans allogroom too, like when two girls do each other's hair).
 Grooming your horse is a pleasant way to bond.
 Your horse will appreciate it when you are able to brush areas it can't get to, like its chest, belly and between the legs.

 06 of 08

 Respect that your horse is a horse, not a human or a big dog.
 While your horse will learn to enjoy spending time with you, it will also need the companionship of other horses.
 Horses don't care about the same things we do – color coordinated gear, winning prizes, or perfectly kept stalls.
 They want shelter from bad weather, good pasture, water, and companionship and leadership from someone they can trust.

 Massage and Other Comforts

-Learning the basics of equine massage, Touch or other therapeutic touches can help you bond with your horse.
-If your horse knows he can rely on you for relaxation, he will enjoy his time with you.
+Learning the basics of equine massage or other therapeutic touches can help you bond with your horse.
+If your horse knows he can rely on you for relaxation, it will enjoy time with you.
 Not only will your horse enjoy it, but it may also enhance his or her performance.
 Many horses learn to lean into the pressure of massage or even chiropractic work, indicating where they need work.

 08 of 08